abdomh/Ring_for_NotePad_plus_plus/Readme.md

 Ring Syntax highlighter for notepad++
 --------------
-This a simple ring language syntax highlighter with notepad++ if you don't know what ring is you can see it at: http://ring-lang.net/ Screenshot
+This a simple ring language syntax highlighter with notepad++ if you don't know what ring is Refer to : http://ring-lang.net/ Screenshot
 ======
 ![Ring syntax highlighter in action](http://i.imgur.com/DqZyyXg.png)